-William Kissinger of Marin County has been a partner at the law firm of Morgan Lewis and Bockius.
+William Kissinger of Marin County is a partner at the law firm of Morgan Lewis and Bockius.
 Before that he was a partner at Bingham McCutchen from 2003 to 2014, and an associate and then a partner at the legacy McCutchen Doyle Brown and Enersen firm from 1989 to 1997.
 He was senior deputy legal affairs secretary at the Office of Governor Gray Davis from 2001 to 2003.
 Kissinger served as senior advisor for international economic policy for the National Economic Council at the White House from 2000 to 2001 and was special assistant to the Legal Adviser at the U.S. Department of State from 1997 to 2000.
 He was staff attorney for the U.S. 9th Circuit Court of Appeals from 1987 to 1988.
-Kissinger earned a Juris Doctorate degree from the University of California, Berkeley School of Law, and a B.A. in Politics/American Studies cum laude from Princeton University.
+Kissinger earned a Juris Doctor degree from the University of California, Berkeley School of Law, and a B.A. in Politics/American Studies cum laude from Princeton University.

 Newsha Ajami Ph.DTerm Expires: September 30, 2017

 Dr. Ajami, of San Francisco, is the Director of Urban Water Policy with the Water in the West and NSF-ReNEUWIt initiatives at Stanford University.
 She is a hydrologist specializing in sustainable water resource management and has been working on the improvement of the science-policy-stakeholder interface through relevant and effective communication for many years.
 She worked as a Senior Research Associate at the Pacific Institute from 2011-2013.
 Prior to joining the Pacific Institute, Dr. Ajami served as a Science and Technology fellow at the California State Senate’s Natural Resources and Water Committee and as a post doctorate researcher with the Berkeley Water Center, UC Berkeley, focusing on improving the management of California’s water resources by developing an integrated operational platform encouraging collaboration between engineers, economists, and operational agencies.